Jenna424/moves-mixer-frontend/README.md

 ### **_Description_**

 ##### The app "Moves Mixer," created for Project 4 of GA's SEIR, enables users to design custom workout routines.
-Users can access and create workouts, add and delete exercise movements, as well as edit exercise movements to mark them as completed.
-Users can also add equipment to a workout.
+Users can access and create workouts, add and delete exercise movements that belong to those workouts, and edit exercise movements to mark them as completed.
+Users can also add equipment requirements to a workout.

 ##### Navigate to [the deployed site](https://serene-falls-17751.herokuapp.com/) to view workout routines and begin mixing in moves!